top of page

 How to make a story sincere:

 My wife and I recently saw two movies at a movie theater.
-The first one we went to just because nothing else was showing.
+We went to the first one just because nothing else was showing.
 What we were really waiting for was the second movie, but it hadn’t come out yet.
 The first movie was Uncharted.
 The second was The Lost City.

-It surprised us that we enjoyed Uncharted more than The Lost City because the characters in Uncharted felt sincere, and some of the lead characters in The Lost City did not.
-They’re similar movies with similar stories and budgets, but the difference between the two was sincerity, and that made all the difference.
+It surprised us that we enjoyed Uncharted more than The Lost City because the characters in Uncharted felt sincere, and most of the lead characters in The Lost City did not.
+They’re similar movies with similar stories and budgets, but the difference between the two was sincerity, and that made all the difference for us.

 It is almost impossible for a great character